-QUALIFICATION NAME: BACHELOR OF HONOURS DEGREE IN DESIGN QUALIFICATION CODE: H8DE1Q
+QUALIFICATION NAME: BACHELOR OF HONOURS DEGREE IN DESIGN

+QUALIFICATION CODE: H8DE1Q

-OUTCOMES AND ASSESSMENT CRITERIA: Programme and module outcomes and assessment criteria are available in separate internal faculty documents.
+assessment criteria are available in separate internal faculty documents.

 CDH8XA4 COMMUNICATION DESIGN A

 TERMS OF PRESENTATION First Semester-module

 CREDITS 40

 NQF LEVEL 8

 ASSESSMENT Continuous assessment.
 (100) A combination of assessment methods and instruments are used to collect assessment evidence.

 PURPOSE The purpose of this module is to enable students to produce creative solutions to complex problems within the area of communication design.

 OUTCOMES At the end of this module you should be able to: Produce creative solutions to complex problems within the area of communication design.